Azure/azure-arch-enterprise-bi-and-reporting/User Guides/15-Monitor and Troubleshoot Data Pipelines.md

 #### Removing a failed jobs

-If a pipeline failing due to enoroneously specified data, you may want to simply remove the job entirely.
+If a pipeline is failing due to erroneously specified data, you may want to simply remove the job entirely.
 The can be done by performing a delete on the `DWTableAvailabilityRanges` entries that are causing the problem.
-This can be done by directly connecting to the `ctrldb` or throught the `DWTableAVailabilityRanges` using the odata API.
+This can be done by directly connecting to the `ctrldb` or through the `DWTableAVailabilityRanges` using the odata API.

 **WARNING**: There is a `DWTableAvailabilityRanges` entry for each of the Data Warehouses.
 Only remove the entries related to your specific FileUri if the none of them have been processed.
 If you remove only some entries then the Data Warehouses will get out of sync.